mroberts1/BOOTSTRA.386/floppy/index.md

 However the relationships existed prior and thus the observations will as well.
 I wonder how many other managers drew different pictures and set up separate categories.
 Tools constrain how we solve the domain.
 We all become the intrepid user after finding a framework of sufficient convenience and stop doing the cognitive work of analyzing the problem.
 It becomes difficult to claw your way out of that holes of convenience, to not succumb to Planck's principle that science progresses one funeral at a time and that with age, the innovators become the facilitators and then, ultimately, the obstructors.

-## Tuesday
+## Jay: Tuesday
 Now it's my turn.
 I'm going to talk about the intimacy of the machine and the human experience

 The size of the screen and the distance from the viewer determines the intimacy of the content.
 Have you ever been to a television store where they're playing romance?

-## Wednesday
+## Hasegawa: Wednesday
 It's Hasegawa's turn at the chalkboard:

 The personal computer is not merely an interface to goals but also, it's primary obstruction.
 A door serves no purpose unless it is part of a wall.
 The computer is a natural wall and we are in the business of designing doors.
 It mediates interaction as much as any other form of communication.
+The next question is where does the door lead?"
+Hasegawa adjusts his tie, "Is it a factory?
+A prison?
+The Panopticon?", he looks around the room, "I want a garden, your own garden, with fertile soil and plenty of sunshine.
+I am here, not to create a tool..

-## Thursday
+## Kat: Thursday
-Kat gets up
+Kat goes up to the board with a binder of typewritten notes as she draws three columns and a horizontal line labeled time.

+She looks back at us and asks for permission to start:

-There's three temporal relationships a user has with a tool.
+> There's three temporal relationships a user has with a tool.
 This applies to computers and kitchen knives equally:
+>

-  * Before: The user accumulates, frames, and prepares the needs based on the capability of the tool.
+>  * Before: The user accumulates, frames, and prepares the needs based on the capability of the tool.
-  * During: The engagement of the users needs and raw inputs during the operation of the machine
+>  * During: The engagement of the users needs and raw inputs during the operation of the machine
-  * Post: The product of the tools and the input
+>  * Post: The product of the tools and the input

 She then puts a formula on the board: